 During her wait in line at the convenience store, Juliet runs into an old friend and drinks a potion to cope with the loss of Romeo and Juliet.
 Their deaths are symmetrical because they consume these potions simultaneously.

-Due to the dual forces of public and private life, Juliet’s marriage falls apart when Paris challenges her true husband, Romeo.
+Due to the dual forces of public and private life, Juliet’s marriage falls apart when Paris challenges her faithful husband, Romeo.
 Paris symbolizes Juliet’s powerlessness in the public realm while she has the ability to give her heart to whom she chooses.
-Montague and Capulet, as representatives of their respective branches, arrive to recast things in a more amicable light following a bitter public dispute between families.
+Montague and Capulet, as representatives of their respective branches, arrive at recasting things in a more amicable light following a bitter public dispute between families.

 Despite the fact that these two couples are unequipped to deal with such monumental events, they illustrate the types of forces that could affect them.
-Despite their efforts, Romeo and Juliet realize language is incapable of countering overwhelming social forces, such as social pressures they might encounter in society, as they attempt to make sense of their world.
+Romeo and Juliet realize language cannot counter overwhelming social forces, such as social pressures they might encounter in society, as they attempt to make sense of their world.
 The closer they get to the end, the more they realize that acting on their part will only cause them further misery.

 Romeo and Juliet have sealed their fate in the play, despite their last-ditch attempts to preserve their love.
-They went to unconventional lengths to protect their love, and in the end, you feel saddened by their senseless murder, but also troubled by their unconventional actions.
-Their deaths should not be glorified or idealized as examples of desperate and tragic attempts that ultimately led to their ultimate demise.
+They went to unconventional lengths to protect their love, and in the end, you feel saddened by their senseless murder but troubled by their unconventional actions.
+Their deaths should not be glorified or idealized as examples of desperate and tragic attempts that ultimately led to their demise.